Norman Bates: Portrayals

 Norman Bates was portrayed by Anthony Perkins in Hitchcock's seminal 1960 film adaptation of Bloch's novel and its three sequels.
 Perkins hosted an episode of Saturday Night Live in 1976 in which he performed numerous sketches portraying Norman, including the instructional video "The Norman Bates School of Motel Management".
 He also portrayed Norman, albeit more lightheartedly, in a 1990 commercial for Oatmeal Crisp cereal.
 Vince Vaughn portrayed Norman in Gus Van Sant's 1998 version of Psycho, while Kurt Paul, Perkins' "Mother" stunt double in Psycho II and Psycho III, took on the role in the made-for-TV film spin-off Bates Motel.
 Perkins' son Oz portrayed a younger version of Norman in Psycho II.
 Henry Thomas played a younger version of the character in Psycho IV: The Beginning.
 Freddie Highmore portrayed Norman in the TV series Bates Motel, with Vera Farmiga portraying both Norman's mother Norma and his murderous split personality "Mother".
 For his performance, Highmore was nominated twice for a Critic's Choice Award, a Saturn Award, and won a People's Choice Award in 2017.

 Comic books

 Norman appears in the 1992 three-issue comic book adaptation of the 1960 film Psycho released by Innovation Publishing.
-Despite being a colorized adaptation of the Hitchcock film, the version of Norman present in the comics resembles the one from Bloch's original novel: a middle-aged, overweight, balding man.
-Comic artist Felipe Echevarria has explained that this was due to Perkins' refusal to allow his likeness to be replicated for the books, wanting to disassociate himself with Norman Bates.
+While the miniseries is a faithful colorized adaptation of the Hitchcock film, its version of Norman does not resemble Anthony Perkins.
+Artist Felipe Echevarria said that halfway through the project, the publishers realized that the actor had not granted the right to replicate his likeness; Echevarria had to redraw Norman's face in all panels, which resulted in publishing delays.